aradzie/keybr.com/docs/translations_report.md

 # Ukrainian

-Translated: 419 messages, 5066 words
+Translated: 421 messages, 5070 words

-Untranslated: 9 messages, 87 words
+Untranslated: 7 messages, 83 words

 * *Top accuracy*
-* *Explain charts*
 * *Average accuracy*
 * *Relative Accuracy*
-* *Hide explanations*
 * *Repeat each word:*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Repeat each word a number of times.
 Type a word for the firs...*